paperboardapp/paperboardapp.github.io/dev-update-1.md

 _2022/08/23_

-Since this is our first development update and we never properly introduced the project before we want to give some background on the history of the project before diving into the current development efforts in our next update.
+Since this is our first development update, and we never properly introduced the project before, we want to give some background on the history of the project before diving into the current development efforts in our next update.

 ## Why Paperboard